shakes76/PatternAnalysis-2023/recognition/VQVAE_s4580997/README.md

 **Methods**
 `generate_vqvae() -> None`
-Generate an image directly from the VQVAE model and visualise the image.
+Generate a reconstruction of an image using the latent space from the GAN, and display it using Matplotlib.

+`quantise() -> Tensor`
+Quantise the latent space using the codebook from the VQVAE.
+It will return the quantised result.

 `generate_gan() -> None`
-Generate an image by using the VQVAE encoding indices through the GAN and visualise the result.

-`vqvae_encoded() -> None`
-Create the encoding indices using the VQVAE.

-`visualise() -> None`
-Plotting helper method to visualise the images.
-If called standalone, it will visualise the most recent image generated.
+Using random noise, generate the encoded indices of the dataset and set a single output of the batch to the class.

-`ssim(model='vqvae') -> float`
+`ssim() -> float`
-- __model__ The model to use to compute the SSIM, if none provided or does not match, use vqvae

-Compute and print the max and average structural similarity index of the generated images compared to the testset of the provided dataset.
+Compute and print the max and average structural similarity index of a single generated image, compared to the testset of the provided dataset.

 ### `train.py`
 #### Abstract Class `Trainer(ABC)`